 In older homes, wiring systems may begin to degrade due to age.
 Insulation can wear down, and connections can become less secure.

 Electrical issues rarely resolve on their own.
-Loose connections, worn components, and aging wiring tend to deteriorate further.
+Loose connections, worn components, and aging wiring tend to deteriorate further as time passes.

-What begins as a minor issue may become more frequent, affecting more outlets or causing complete power loss.
+What begins as a minor issue may become more frequent, affecting additional outlets or leading to complete power loss.

 Recognizing early warning signs can help you understand that the issue is developing rather than sudden.